 The trick here is for the group not to be so small as to be insignificant.
-Left-handed concert violin players have specific concerns as well (they are constantly jostled by right handed concert violin players), but winning both of their votes will not move you much closer toward victory.
+Left-handed concert violin players have specific concerns as well (they are constantly jostled by right handed concert violin players), but winning both of the left-handed concert violin players' votes will not move you much closer toward victory!